lanl/benchmarks/doc/sphinx/08_sparta/sparta.rst

    run                 4346

 These parameters are described below.

+``L``
+   This corresponds to the **l**\ ength scale factor.
+This will scale the x and y dimensions of the problem, e.g., a doubling of this parameter will result in a domain that is 4x larger.
+This is used to weak scale a problem, e.g., setting this to 32 would be sufficient to weak scale a single-node problem onto 1,024 nodes.

 ``ppc``
    This sets the **p**\ articles **p**\ er **c**\ ell variable.
 This variable